-- 7. The applicants shall comply with all applicable County, State and Federal laws, rules, regulations and requirements. - 8.
-An extension of time for the performance of conditions of the permit may be granted by the Planning Director upon the following circumstances: - A. Non-performance is the result of conditions that could not have been foreseen or are beyond the control of the applicant, successors or assigns, and that are not the result of their fault or negligence. - B. Granting of the time extension would not be contrary to the General Plan or the Zoning Code.
+- 4. The bed and breakfast operation shall be limited to the use of four (4) bedrooms. - 5.
+The applicants shall be limited to providing breakfast only to the guests. - 6.
+The applicants shall provide bottled water for guests of the bed and breakfast operation. - 7.
+The applicants shall submit a Solid Waste Management Plan to the Department of Environmental Management for review and approval prior to the establishment of the bed and breakfast operation. - 8.
+The applicants shall comply with all applicable County, State and Federal laws, rules, regulations and requirements. - 9.
+An extension of time for the performance of conditions of the permit may be granted by the Planning Director upon the following circumstances: - A. Non-performance is the result of conditions that could not have been foreseen or are beyond the control of the applicants, successors or assigns, and that are not the result of their fault or negligence. - B. Granting of the time extension would not be contrary to the General Plan or the Zoning Code. - C. Granting of the extension would not be contrary to the original reasons for the granting of the permit. - D. The time extension granted shall be for a period not to exceed the period originally granted for performance (i.e., a condition to be performed within one year may be extended for up to one additional year).